georgevetticaden/hdp/reference-apps/iot-trucking-app/README.md

 #####  Build the Code
 Log into the node where you installed the Maven Projects in the earlier step

-1. cd workspace/hdp/reference-apps/iot-trucking-app
+1. cd workspace/hdp/app-utils/hdp-app-utils
 2. mvn clean install -DskipTests=true
+	* This will build set of hdp app utilities required for the iot-trucking app
+3. cd workspace/hdp/reference-apps/iot-trucking-app
+4. mvn clean install -DskipTests=true
 	* Build will take a few minutes.
+This will build all the components for the iot-trucking-app
-3. cd trucking-web-portal
+5. cd trucking-web-portal
-4. open up the file
+6. open up the file
-4. mvn jetty:run -X -Dservice.registry.config.location=[REPLACE_WITH_DIR_YOU_CLONED_TO]/hdp/reference-apps/iot-trucking-app/trucking-web-portal/src/main/resources/config/dev/registry
+7. mvn jetty:run -X -Dservice.registry.config.location=[REPLACE_WITH_DIR_YOU_CLONED_TO]/hdp/reference-apps/iot-trucking-app/trucking-web-portal/src/main/resources/config/dev/registry
-6. Hit the portal URL: http://[edge_node_hostname]:8080/iot-trucking-app/ You should See this:
+8. Hit the portal URL: http://[edge_node_hostname]:8080/iot-trucking-app/ You should See this:

 ![IOT Trucking Web Portal - Welcome Page ](readme-design-artifacts/iot-trucking-portal-Welcome Page.png)